sandervanvugt/van-vugt-kubernetes/ckad-pod-storage/step2.md

 `kubectl create -f pv.yaml`{{execute}}

-Verify that the persistent volume was added to the cluster successfully:
+Verify that the Persistent Volume was added to the cluster successfully:

 `kubectl get pv`{{execute}}

-The persistent volume is now avalailable, let's continue and create the persistent volume claim.
+The Persistent Volume is now avalailable, let's continue and create the Persistent Volume claim.